pytorch/pytorch/SECURITY.md

 **Take special security measures if your model if you train models with sensitive data**.
 Prioritize [sandboxing](https://developers.google.com/code-sandboxing) your models and:
 - Do not feed sensitive data to untrusted model (even if runs in a sandboxed environment)
 - If you consider publishing a model that was partially trained with sensitive data, be aware that data can potentially be recovered from the trained weights (especially if model overfits).

+### Using distributed features

+PyTorch can be used for distributed computing, and as such there is a `torch.distributed` package.
+PyTorch Distributed features are intended for internal communication only.
+They are not built for use in untrusted environments or networks.

+For performance reasons, none of the PyTorch Distributed primitives (including c10d, RPC, and TCPStore) include any authorization protocol and will send messages unencrypted.
+They accept connections from anywhere, and execute the workload sent without performing any checks.
+Therefore, if you run a PyTorch Distributed program on your network, anybody with access to the network can execute arbitrary code with the privileges of the user running PyTorch.